mwc360/mwc360.github.io/_posts/2024-10-11-Parallelizing-Non-Distributed-Tasks.md

 # Register the UDF with PySpark
 get_cat_json_udf = udf(get_cat_json, cat_api_schema)

-# Apply the UDF to a DataFrame with 10 rows
+# Apply the UDF to a DataFrame with N rows
 df = spark.range(generate_n_rows)
 df_with_api_response = df.withColumn("response", get_cat_json_udf(df["id"]))
 df_with_api_response.write.mode("overwrite").format("noop").save()
 ```

-### When to Use `parallelize` vs. PySpark UDFs?
+### When to Use Parallelize vs. Spark UDFs?
-Use `parallelize` when you need more control over how tasks are distributed across your Spark cluster, especially when working with RDDs directly.
-PySpark UDFs are generally easier to implement for column-based transformations on DataFrames, but both approaches parallelize tasks similarly when working with scalar operations like API calls.
+Use `parallelize()` when you need more control over how tasks are distributed across your Spark cluster, especially when working with RDDs directly.
+Spark UDFs are generally easier to implement for column-based transformations on DataFrames, but both approaches parallelize tasks similarly when working with scalar operations like API calls.

 ## Can Multithreading Beat Spark?
 Multithreading is a powerful tool for concurrency, and I’ve written about it in the past ([here](https://milescole.dev/optimization/2024/02/19/Unlocking-Parallel-Processing-Power.html) and [here](https://milescole.dev/data-engineering/2024/04/26/Fabric-Concurrency-Showdown-RunMultiple-vs-ThreadPool.html)), but can it outperform Spark for this use case?